for the description of sequence variants

 and not like "c.IVS4-2A>G" (see Discussion).

-When the format "c.IVS4-2A>G" is used, do you clearly indicate on
+When the format "c.IVS4-2A>G" is used, it is essentail to give a clear

-which GenBank file intron / exon numbering is based and where the reference
+reference for intron / exon numbering and to give a reference

 - Tabular overview - do you provide a clear, unequivocal overview of all

-preferably, a publication contains a tabular overview of all sequence changes
+Preferably, a publication contains a tabular overview of all variants reported.

-reported.
-This overview contains columns describing the change at DNA-level
+This overview contains columns describing the change at DNA-level (absolutely

-(absolutely essential) and, optional, at RNA and protein level.
+essential) and, optional, at RNA and protein level.
+When data on

-When data on RNA and/or protein level are provided, it should be made clear whether the
+RNA and/or protein level are provided, it should be made clear whether the data were deduced

 insertion after position 52, insertions should not be reported as c.52insT